bentoml/Yatai/docs/source/installation/yatai_deployment.rst

       The output should look like this:

-      .. note:: You need to be patient for a while until the status of all pods becomes :code:`Running`
+      .. note:: Wait until the status of all pods becomes :code:`Running` before proceeding.

       .. code:: bash